preethamam/Texture-Datasets/README.md

-# Texture datasets
+# Texture datasets (Textures-1.48K)
-Cracks are the defects formed by cyclic loading, fatigue, shrinkage, creep, and so on.
-In addition, they represent the deterioration of the structures over some time.
-Therefore, it is essential to detect and classify them according to the condition grade at the early stages to prevent the collapse of structures.
-Deep learning and machine learning-based supervised classification methods requires carefully annotated images of cracks.
-This is a repository of human annotated classification datasets of concrete, pavement, walls/mixed and masonry/bricks cracks surface.
-I collected these datasets during my Ph.D. days and used many for my dissertation.
+Textures are the naturally occuring feel or apperance of an object or material or substance.
+Textures can be used to classify the type of materials and more.
+Deep learning and machine learning-based supervised classification methods requires carefully annotated images for the texture classification.
+Furthermore, for the synthesis of textural images this datasets can be used.
+This is a repository of human annotated texture classification datasets of concrete, corrosion, pavement, sand and steel surfaces.
+I collected these datasets during my Ph.D. days in 2014 by web harvesting.

 ## Datasets examples
 | No. | Texture type | Texture images |